-The term 'Consumer Financial Protection Bureau (CFPB)' is included in the Laws & Regulations edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'Consumer Financial Protection Bureau (CFPB)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The CFPB is the Consumer Financial Protection Bureau.
 Congress created this government agency in 2008 as one of the reactions it took to the devastating financial crisis and Great Recession, the worst financial shocks to the system since the end of the 1930s era Great Depression.

 The idea was to erect an organization that would protect consumers from risks and predatory practices of Wall Street and the mega banks which already had been determined as “too big to fail.”
 The Dodd-Frank Wall Street Reform and Consumer Protection Act actually set up this new entity the CFPB.

 The role of this new twenty-first century organization is to assist consumers in the financial markets through creating rules that are more efficient and fair, by continuously and equitably enforcing the rules, and by helping consumers to be able to gain additional command over their own economic futures and affairs.

 The Consumer Financial Protection Bureau’s goal is to ensure that the various financial markets function fairly and appropriately for providers, consumers, and the all around national economy.
 To this effect they strive to safeguard consumers from deceptive, predatory, abusive, and unfair activities in the marketplaces.
 They enforce action on any companies which break the laws.
 The CFPB provides people with the tools and information they require to make decisions that are smart for their own situations.